 #2 Your Meta-Description

-Your meta-description appears directly below your meta-title when your site information displays in the search engine results page:
+Your meta-description appears directly below your meta-title when your site information displays on the search engine results page.

 As you can see, your meta-description is like a classified ad for your web page.
 The more relevant it is to the theme of your site, the more likely it is to encourage the right visitors to click on your site.
 It’s also important that your meta-description is interesting and gives your visitors a reason to visit your site.